n8henrie/n8henrie.github.io/_posts/2014-07-10-how-to-set-up-wifi-printing-with-a-brother-hl-2270dw-laser-printer-and-your-apple-airport-express.md

   9. On iOS: `Edit` -> `Advanced` -> `Add WPS Printer` -> `With PIN`
  10. Then wait a while and it should eventually paired.
 Mine took approximately 60 seconds, from a distance of 1.5 meters.
  11. On your Mac, open `System Preferences` -> `Printers & Scanners`, and hit the little `+` button in the bottom left side.
  12. You should (hopefully) see the Brother printer in the list of printers to add.
-Give it a name, hit `Add`, and you’re all set!
+Give it a name, hit `Add`, and you're all set!

 Hope this helps a few of you get set up a little more easily than you would have otherwise!
-And no, unfortunately I don’t think it works with AirPrint for iOS (if I’m wrong, let me know in the comments section below).
+And no, unfortunately I don't think it works with AirPrint for iOS (if I'm wrong, let me know in the comments section below).